ncppd/rc-fpga-zcu/README.md

 Rocket Chip on Zynq Ultrascale+ ZCU102 FPGA
 ===================================================

+### This repository assumes Vivado 2018.3 and Petalinux 2018.2 are installed.
+Please refer to https://github.com/li3tuo4/rc-zcu102-tutorial for how to use this repository.

 ### This port currently can run at 180 MHz at maximum on ZCU102.
 ZCU102 can at least accommodate quad-RISC-V-core rocket-chip (more cores are not tried yet).
-Please refer to https://github.com/li3tuo4/rc-zcu102-tutorial for how to use this repository.
 The build flow is a bit different from the orginal one.
 Please feel free to contribute.
 Please let me know if you meet any problem.

 #### FYI: the following README is inherited from original README from UC Berkeley's original repo.